Create Efficient Well-Architected Cloud Infrastructure

 AWS has defined five core design principles to achieve the efficiency needed and wanted by businesses today:

-- Democratise advanced technology by allowing your employees to work efficiently within their current knowledge.
+- Democratize advanced technology by allowing your employees to work efficiently within their current knowledge.
 With innovative technology there is a learning curve that developers/technicians need to go through to make the most of that technology.
 If you allow the cloud provider to do the work to learn and build the innovative technology, then as a customer, you can just lease access to that service as you need.
 This leaves developers/technicians concentrating on what they do best.

 - Go global in minutes by deploying your workload into regions around the world that are close to the systems’ users.
 This allows for lower latency and better performance.
 The shorter the distance from the user to the server, the more responsive a system can feel to the user.

-- Use serverless architectures—leaving the management of physical data centres and servers to the cloud provider.
-As the customer of a cloud provider, there is no need to do the heavy lifting of building a physical data centre, buying servers, racking servers, and running and maintaining them.
+- Use serverless architectures—leaving the management of physical data centers and servers to the cloud provider.
+As the customer of a cloud provider, there is no need to do the heavy lifting of building a physical data center, buying servers, racking servers, and running and maintaining them.
 You only have to worry about the service that you need, which alleviates you from the burden of capital expenditure and moves financial management to operational expenditure.

 - Experiment more often by exploring what technology would work best for you now.
-With virtualisation services, it is quick and easy to spin up a new instance of a virtual machine, use it, and then turn it back off.
+With virtualization services, it is quick and easy to spin up a new instance of a virtual machine, use it, and then turn it back off.
 So, go ahead and experiment.
 Find the service that provides the performance that you need and turn everything else off.

-- Consider mechanical sympathy by exploring technology and utilising what works best for your business.
+- Consider mechanical sympathy by exploring technology and utilizing what works best for your business.
 It is hard to say exactly what the best options are until to try them, so taking the time for exploration can help you find the technology that meets your business needs.